Grupo-de-modelado-probabilista/BART/optimization/docs/pgbart_improvements.md

 ## Solutions

-The profiling results above indicate that our problem is CPU bound, i.e. the majority of the time is spent doing computational work within for loop(s) with minimal idle time waiting for I/O or other external operations to complete.
+The profiling results above indicate that our problem is CPU bound, i.e. the majority of time is spent doing computational work within for loop(s) with minimal idle time waiting for I/O or other external operations to complete.

 Due to this, our focus should be on improving the speed of loops and the computations happening within them.
 Within the loops, there are repetitive operations where the same computation is performed, albeit on different data with the same data types.
 This leads us to consider ahead of time (AOT) and just in time (JIT) compilation, vectorization, and parallelization as potential solutions to improve the performance of PG-BART.